when insurance decides

 Everyone has heard that “less is more”, and that is no different in acupuncture.

 The problem here is that this provider’s treatments are being driven by units rather than what is best for the patient.
-I want to practice patient-centered medicine, and I refuse to allow my treatments to be dictated by anything other than good medicine.
+I want to practice patient-centered medicine, and I refuse to allow my treatments to be dictated by anything other than good medical choices.
+I feel so strongly about the topic of insurance directed medicine that I recorded a podcast episode on it.

-Booking and paying a flat rate* (with no tipping) online means that when you come in, we have about an hour to be totally focused on you, and that’s the kind of medicine I want to practice.
+Booking and paying a flat rate (with no tipping) online means that when we meet, we have about an hour to be totally focused on what you need, and that’s the kind of medicine I want to practice.
 This certainly may not work for everyone, but increasingly, people are coming to appreciate more time with their providers—and noticing the difference that time makes!

 Previous